Interoperable-data/automate-va/packages/va-poc-micro/README.md

 ## What's new in this iteration

-- **Organisation manager** – edit holdings, organisations, and units directly in the browser via SHACL-driven forms.
+- **Organisation manager** – auto-discovers SHACL NodeShapes, then renders create/edit flows for holdings, organisations, and units with zero hard-coded mappings.
 Data is written to the local quadstore and grouped per named graph for easier reuse.
 - **Raw RDF snapshot** – inspect the active dataset in Turtle or N-Triples, copy it to the clipboard, or download it for offline analysis.
 The view refreshes automatically whenever the graph changes.
 - **Endpoint validation console** – post the current dataset to a remote SHACL validation service using a single click, with optional bearer token support and readable response previews.